Featuring unique, effective, reliable, and environmentally friendly infection, prevention, and control innovations using aqueous ozone.

 The New Innovation: Ozone Faucets.
 NOW AQUEOUS OZONE CAN BE USED SAFELY AND EFFECTIVELY TO COMBAT DANGEROUS PATHOGENS WITHOUT EXPENSIVE EQUIPMENT.
 Ozone dissolved in water is a very effective anti-microbial at very low ozone concentrations.
 Until very recently, aqueous ozone production for small and medium medical, veterinary, dental or food service sanitation was impracticable.
 Devices were either very large, required retrofitting into plumbing systems and were expensive or were "science experiments" where ozone gas was bubbled into a glass or beaker and the volume produced was insufficient and the concentration inconsistent for use as a commercial surface disinfectant.
 Secondly, because aqueous ozone is an unstable molecule, it must be used within approximately 20 to 40 minutes of production before it starts to return to plain pure water and oxygen It can not be stored.

-Patented Sanitas Aqueous Ozone Faucets were developed to provide a consistent, effective and abundant (1.2 gallons per minute) source of ozonated water at point of use for disinfection.
+Patented Oxidis Aqueous Ozone Faucets were developed to provide a consistent, effective and abundant (1.3 gallons per minute) source of ozonated water at point of use for disinfection.
 As simple as lifting the faucet handle, ozone is created on demand using an electrical ozone generator located proximate to the faucet.
 The ozone gas is dissolved into the water via a patented control device and a venturi-type mixing system so that the ozone concentration at the tap outlet remains at an effective and safe concentration for a given flow rate.
-The Sanitas systems generates a typical tap ozone concentrations range from .5 to 1. ppm.
-Ozone gas overflow produced from the Sanitas Faucet has been tested at .003 parts per million which is well below EPA and FDA standards to insure safe use.
+The Oxidis systems generates a typical tap ozone concentrations range from 1.0 to 1.8 ppm.
+Ozone gas overflow produced from the Oxidis Faucet has been tested at .003 parts per million which is well below EPA and FDA standards to insure safe use.

-A typical Sanitas Faucet will produce over 1,400,000 gallons of disinfecting aqueous ozone for a cost of approximately $ .0015 per gallon potentially saving a medical, dental, veterinary or food service operation millions of dollars over the life of the faucet.
+A typical Sanitas Faucet will produce over 780,000 gallons of disinfecting aqueous ozone for a cost of approximately $ .003 per gallon potentially saving a medical, dental, veterinary or food service operation millions of dollars over the life of the faucet.
 See below for function and design.
+Results

 hours.
 That's a lot of drinking water for small communities throughout the world.
 Let us know what you think?.